Nottingham Cottage

-Nottingham Cottage (nicknamed "Nott Cott") is a house in the grounds of Kensington Palace in London.
+Nottingham Cottage is a house in the grounds of Kensington Palace in London, England.
 As a grace-and-favour property, the house has been frequently occupied by members of the British royal family, as well as staff and employees.

 Design and location

 Nottingham Cottage is a house on the grounds of Kensington Palace.
-The ceilings are noted for their lowness, with previous residents Prince William and Prince Harry having to stoop to avoid hitting their heads.
+The ceilings are noted for their lowness, so previous residents the Prince of Wales and the Duke of Sussex have had to stoop to avoid hitting their heads.
 Marion Crawford, who resided at the cottage from 1948 to 1950, described it as "a dream 'of seasoned red brick ... with roses round the door'."
 It is 1324 sqft in size.
 It stands near two other grace-and-favour houses, Ivy Cottage and Wren Cottage.

 The house was designed by Christopher Wren.
-Its name derives from Nottingham House, the residence of the Earl of Nottingham: in 1689, the second Earl sold the property to William III and Mary II, who developed the estate as Kensington House, later Kensington Palace.
+Its name derives from Nottingham House, the former residence of Daniel Finch, 2nd Earl of Nottingham: in 1689, the second Earl sold the property to William III and Mary II, who developed the estate as Kensington House, later Kensington Palace.